OdielDomanie/python_ex/README.md

 ~~Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).~~
 Once published, the docs can be found at <https://hexdocs.pm/python_ex>.

-When compiled for the first time, PythonEx generates a Python virtual environment inside the Mix build directory, using the `PYTHON` environment variable (`python` by default) as the source Python binary.

 When run, the PythonEx app automatically spins up a Python server that handles calls.